 All of the above has an interpretation in terms of hyperbolic geometry.
-Let $\HH^{dim}$ denote $dim$-dimensional hyperbolic space, represented as the upper half-space of $\RR^{dim}$; the boundary $\partial \HH^{dim}$ can then be identified with $\RR^{dim - 1} \cup \{\infty\}$.
-We shall write $\Isom(\HH^{dim})$ to mean the full isometry group of $\HH^{dim}$.
-It is well-known that $\Isom(\HH^{dim})$ is isomorphic to $\Mob(dim - 1)$, the group of transformations of $\partial \HH^{dim}$ generated by reflections through $(dim - 2)$-spheres; correspondingly, the orientation-preserving subgroups are also isomorphic---i.e. $\Isom^0(\HH^{dim}) \cong \Mob^0(dim - 1)$.
-This isomorphism is easy to describe: any element in $\Mob(dim - 1)$ has a unique extension to an isometry of hyperbolic space, and conversely any isometry of hyperbolic space yields a unique action on the boundary.
-Where this relates to our previous algebraic definitions is if $dim$ is small, as then there are a number of accidental isomorphisms:
+Let $\HH^{\Dim}$ denote $\Dim$-dimensional hyperbolic space, represented as the upper half-space of $\RR^{\Dim}$; the boundary $\partial \HH^{\Dim}$ can then be identified with $\RR^{\Dim - 1} \cup \{\infty\}$.
+We shall write $\Isom(\HH^{\Dim})$ to mean the full isometry group of $\HH^{\Dim}$.
+It is well-known that $\Isom(\HH^{\Dim})$ is isomorphic to $\Mob(\Dim - 1)$, the group of transformations of $\partial \HH^{\Dim}$ generated by reflections through $(\Dim - 2)$-spheres; correspondingly, the orientation-preserving subgroups are also isomorphic---i.e. $\Isom^0(\HH^{\Dim}) \cong \Mob^0(\Dim - 1)$.
+This isomorphism is easy to describe: any element in $\Mob(\Dim - 1)$ has a unique extension to an isometry of hyperbolic space, and conversely, any isometry of hyperbolic space yields a unique action on the boundary.
+Where this relates to our previous algebraic definitions is if $\Dim$ is small.
+In that case, we have the following accidental isomorphisms: